-I have experienced bullying and body-shaming my whole life and honestly, it is something that I pretend I can shrug off easily, but it has affected me more than anyone might know or see.
+I have experienced bullying and body shaming my whole life and honestly, it is something that I pretend I can shrug off easily, but it has affected me, and my mental health, more than anyone might know or see.
+I know I am the fat mom and it sucks.

 I am the fat mom that makes sure her body is covered when she leaves the house.